Manage data ArcGIS Online

 You identified three audience needs for your data: public viewing; public contributing; and city staff viewing, contributing, and updating.
 First, you'll create a view for city staff who need to report coyote activity and see all recent reports.

-- Under Define filters and fields for individual layers pane, click the coyotes_oakville layer.
+4. In the Included layers pane, click the coyotes_oakville layer.

 The Layer definitions pane appears.